-Suddenly we hear a howl from one of the Asian elephants and notice from our safe distance that it has begun to charge one of the other jeeps.
-Apparently this jeep had gotten in between the mother Asian elephant and her child.
+Suddenly we heard a howl from one of the Asian elephants and noticed from our safe distance that it had begun to charge one of the other jeeps.
+Apparently, this jeep had gotten in between the mother elephant and her child.
 She was furious and raised her trunk towards the offending jeep.
 Again she let out another howl of intimidation, even though the rest of the herd seemed almost quiet and still.

-Taking a closer look at the elephants as our jeep finally gets its turn at being paparazzi, I see a few of the larger elephants doing something very interesting.
-They grab the long grass with their trunks and they thrash it back and forth until it starts to wrap itself into almost a wadded bundle of grass, as if they were getting the water out of the grass before eating it, as I read where they consume 330 lbs of plain matter per day!
+Taking a closer look at the elephants as our jeep finally got its turn at being paparazzi, and I saw a few of the larger elephants doing something very interesting.
+They grabbed the long grass with their trunks and thrashed it back and forth until it started to wrap itself into almost a wadded bundle of grass as if they were getting the water out of the grass before eating it, as I read where they consume 330 lbs of plain matter per day!
 They may have also been thrashing it around in order to scratch an itchy spot on their leg or back, as I was not quite sure what they were doing but they seemed to do it incessantly.

 Others in the group would butt trunks against each other, while others just stood by motionless.
 I did notice that there was also quite an abundance of baby elephants in this particular herd that we saw.

 ✦ Choosing an Elephant Safari Park in Sri Lanka